ETA444/datasafari/README.md

 ![image info](./docs/_static/thumbs/ds-branding-thumb-main-web.png)
-# Welcome to DataSafari's Source Code!
+# Welcome to DataSafari!

-DataSafari simplifies complex data science tasks into straightforward, powerful commands.
+DataSafari simplifies complex data science tasks into straightforward, powerful one-liners.
 Whether you're exploring data, evaluating statistical assumptions, transforming datasets, or building predictive models, DataSafari provides all the tools you need in one package.

 > In this README you can find a brief overview of how to start using DataSafari and what features you can utilize.
 For a more complete presentation you can visit [DataSafari's docs](https://www.datasafari.dev/docs).